-Upon successful completion of modules HCIN - F, students participate in a 200-hour externship at an approved facility.
-This course is 200 hours of supervised, practical in-service experience in a medical office or clinic in which the student practices direct application of all administrative functions of the medical administrative assistant.
-Prerequisites: Lecture Hours: 00.0; Lab Hours: 00.0; Other Hours: 200.0
+Upon successful completion of modules A through G, students participate in a 200-hour externship at an approved facility.
+This course is 200 hours of supervised, practical, in-service experience in a medical office or clinic in which the student practices direct application of all administrative functions of the medical administrative assistant.
+Prerequisite: Modules A-G. Lecture Hours: 0.0 Lab Hours 0.0 Other Hours: 200.0.